PE Nuclear exam

 - Understanding scoring and reporting

-For more information on the format of the exam and the topics covered, download the PE Nuclear exam specifications (PDF).
+For more information on the format of the exam and the topics covered, download the exam specifications for the PE Nuclear exam (PDF).

 Reference materials and exam prep